 Get your items into the right list and set appropriate reminders.

 Getting started with Inbox Zero

-Unless you are changing jobs or have just had a total hard drive crash, having to go trough your entire inbox may seem like an impossible task.
-If you were to start off like that, you will never get to zero.
+Unless you are changing jobs or have just had a total hard drive crash, having to go through your entire inbox may seem like an impossible task.
+If you were to start off like that, you would never get to zero.
 The trick is to start with item 1 below.

 - Move the entire contents of your inbox to a separate folder, so that you can process the contents of this folder in between your inbox.

 - Forget the complicated folder structure.
 The search function is so much better today compared to when you figured out your current system.
 Take advantage of that.
 Make ONE single archive folder.